6 Connecticut Beach Getaways Last Updated: May 2023

 Think of it as a magic portal.
 Step through the tunnel under the railroad tracks at Rocky Neck State Park in East Lyme, and on the other side, you’ll find shimmery blue water and a half-mile curve of beach where simple pleasures still captivate children.
 High on a rocky bluff, a majestic stone structure—the Ellie Mitchell Pavilion completed by the Works Progress Administration in 1936—is all the inspiration they need to build their own sandcastles.
 But even kids intently focused on construction leap to their feet to cheer when a train rumbles through.
 With picnic grounds, hiking trails and 160 affordably priced campsites, this 710-acre, state-owned treasure is an ideal place to grant kids their biggest wish: more fun-filled hours with you.

 Families will find plenty to do in the East Lyme village of Niantic, too.
 Perfect beach reads are guaranteed to be among the half-million used volumes that cram shelves at The Book Barn.
-Hands-on activities at the Children’s Museum of Southeastern Connecticut enlighten and challenge kids under 10.
-At Gumdrops & Lollipops—a 1950s-style diner and ice cream parlor—sweet endings to unforgettable vacation days await.
+Hands-on activities at the Niantic Children’s Museum enlighten and challenge kids under 10.
+At Skipper's Seafood Restaurant, enjoy year-round seafood favorites the whole family will love.

 Explore the Shore in Westport